Get Started with Git on Oracle Linux

 [oracle@ol-node-01 start-git]$ git ls-files

-You notice the last file added has the wrong name and need to rename it.
+You notice the last file added has the wrong name, and you need to rename it.

 ls